ItsyAudio/CCCDusableSite/content/Native American/native.md

 Actually, it’s fine as it is.
 The lake’s been here, well, forever and who knows where we’d be without it?

 Kogan, R. (2019, December 3). _Should we instead rename Chicago's Lake Shore Drive for a woman named Kitihawa?_ chicagotribune.com.
-Retrieved December 17, 2021, from [https://www.chicagotribune.com/entertainment/ct-ent-kitihawa-drive-chicago-kogan-1204-20191203-mtwyzk24rrcjpfumlgczcgswsu-story.html](https://www.chicagotribune.com/entertainment/ct-ent-kitihawa-drive-chicago-kogan-1204-20191203-mtwyzk24rrcjpfumlgczcgswsu-story.html)
+Retrieved December 17, 2021, linked [here](https://www.chicagotribune.com/entertainment/ct-ent-kitihawa-drive-chicago-kogan-1204-20191203-mtwyzk24rrcjpfumlgczcgswsu-story.html).